A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 You can buy private long-term care insurance, but some people opt to treat an HSA as an investment earmarked for potential long-term care bills incurred late in life.
 If you don’t end up needing long-term care, your HSA can be passed on to your heirs, similar to a retirement account.

 Clearly, there are a lot of advantages to an HSA.
-If you’re enrolled in an HDHP, it’s definitely in your best interest to set up an HSA and fund it.
+You’ll want to discuss the details with a certified tax advisor, to make sure you understand the tax implications of an HSA for your particular situation.
+But in general, if you’re enrolled in an HDHP, it’s in your best interest to set up an HSA and fund it.
 And if you don’t currently have HDHP coverage, it’s well worth considering as a future option.

 Note that the information in this article is provided as background, and is not intended to be financial advice.
 If you have questions about your own financial situation, we recommend that you reach out to a trusted financial advisor or accountant.